JasonD94/UML-Alerts/README.md

 view in the app to show the user where their previous alerts have taken place and at what time.

+The Android Studio project for this app can be found in the "UML-Alerts" directory.

 This app was originally created by Jason Downing and Udit Bhansali for an Android Development course at UMass Lowell.